jcoglan/burn-your-getters/tom.md

+18th August, 2012.
+(That's last year).
+Eurucamp.
+Fuelled by Club Mate and an inflated sense of self-worth, a philosopher named Tom Stuart embarks on his most ambitious trolling campaign so far.
+He sits down next to a programmer named James Coglan, and tells him that, to improve his code, he should stop using getter methods.
+Over the next 6 months, Tom (oh, that's me, by the way) took his (my) campaign to Twitter, and is amazed to realize that James has actually gone ahead and taken his advice.
+This is our story.

+# Introduction to burning your getters

 What's the biggest problem we have in programming?
 We call it coupling, we call it complexity, we call it 'crap'; it's the tendency of the components in our system to have too much knowledge.
 Look at this code:

-#If-heavy code here
+    def get_trolls
+      tweets = @twitter_client.get_recent_tweets
+      trolls = []
+      tweets.each do |tweet|
+        trolls << tweet if tweet.author == "@mortice"
+      end
+      trolls
+    end

 What do you need to know to verify if that code works?
 You need to know:

-* The types of each value returned by the getter methods called
+* The types of each value expected and returned by the getter methods called
 * What different values the getter methods can return in what situations
 * What your contract with your callers is, so that you can return the right thing

 Look at this code:

-#Protocol-implementing code calling a library here
+    class IRCClient
+      def join_channel_with_message
+        @irc.connect(:freenode, :username => "getterburner")
+        while !@irc.connected?
+          sleep
+        end

+        @irc.join("#eurucamp")
+        @irc.send("#eurucamp", "Hey everyone!")

+        until interrupted? do
+          @irc.messages("#eurucamp").each {|m| puts "#{m.author}: #{m.text}"}
+        end
+      end
+    end

 What do you need to know to verify if that code works (and that every line is necessary)?
 You need to know:

+* That the IRC library only supports joining a channel once it's connected to a network
 * That the IRC library will let you send messages to a channel before you've joined it
-* That the IRC library only supports joining a channel once it's connected to a network
-* That the IRC library will respond to PINGs correctly
+* That the IRC library will respond to PINGs correctly and you'll stay connected
 * The format of messages returned by the IRC library

 What's the common problem here, leading to our code needing to know so much?